AY2526S1-CS2113-T10-3/tp/docs/UserGuide.md

 Note: The module must already exist in your timetable before you can add scores.

 ### Adding a Review: `addreview`
-Allows users to add a text review for a module.
+Allows users to add a text review for a module. **This review is added to the current session in such as like in-memory and is not automatically saved to the file.**

 Format:
 ```commandline